 There are so many great options for studying penguins and other polar animals, but I am going to start out with two sets that I’ve made.
 I plan to use them together during the same week and teach my students to make comparisons across multiple texts.
 The first is a forever freebie.
 I have purchased a LOT of close reading materials to use with my students, but I’ve really wanted to make a few of my own.
 It will introduce your students to penguin research and help your students learn the routines of close reading.
 To access this FREE resource, simply click the image to the right.

 The second set is a partner script written for two voices called Penguins on Parade.
 It is a fictional story based upon the idea of Tacky.
 The main character has all sorts of challenges on the ice, but he overcomes these issues by being a superb swimmer.
 It would work well if you are trying to teach author’s message/theme or character development.
-It is not free (but is only $3.00).
-It includes supplementary materials
+The resource is not free (but is only $3.00).
+It includes supplementary materials for writing too.

 Polar Animal Research: